Sugar Mountain (album): Critical reception

 Dylan Marshall from The AU Review said: "As the first album of the artist also known as Holly Rankin, you're exposed to the sugary highs of sweet pop, whilst also left mourning within the depths of despair and complete heartbreak." adding "You're going to have a good time listening to the album, but you'll be sad, and you won't know why."
 Marshall concluded the review saying "The album is a pearler" and "She's managed to release an album of pure class and beauty, whilst willingly and knowingly making herself open to the public gaze.".

 Alexander Crowden of Beat Magazine said: "To put it simply, River has released one of the greatest Australian debut albums of the past decade.
 Every single moment on Sugar Mountain is a surefire winner, and there's an instant appeal apparent on each of the 13 tracks adorning River's debut.
 Her glorious voice cascades over stunning soundscapes that dance the fine line between intimate and cinematic."

 Josh Leeson of The Newcastle Herald said: "Sugar Mountain is at once intensely emotional and a shiny fabrication.
 It's taken... five years to build this songbook which aims to paint an alternate childhood from her own, which was marred by the death of her 11-year-old sister.".

 Triple J said: "Each song takes you into a melancholic pastel dream, recalling musical influences of her formative teenage years.
-You can hear the folk tinges of Neil Young and Joni Mitchell taken from her parent's record collection alongside the self-navigated discoveries of gritty guitars and power-pop hooks".
+You can hear the folk tinges of Neil Young and Joni Mitchell taken from her parents' record collection alongside the self-navigated discoveries of gritty guitars and power-pop hooks".

 Tim Lamber from Stack Magazine said "If you look only at Sugar Mountain through the sparkling, rose-coloured glasses that River has draped over the album, you might not be rewarded with uncovering the confidential and vulnerable world she has created – but which she is encouraging you to discover."

 Tina Odukoyat from Never Enough Notes said: "The electropop album, inspired by her favourite Neil Young song, includes intense guitar motifs, heavy drum riffs and crystal clear vocals, all perfectly apt for a glitter filled festival headliner spot."
 He added, "Sugar Mountain is a personal and bold debut album that laments River's lost youth, yet simultaneously oozes a glowing sense of hope.
 It's a record that deserves to be performed on a big festival stage in all its sparkly and glittery glory".